 The deadliest murder-suicide in modern American history didn't actually occur on US soil.
-In the fall of 1978, more than 900 followers of deranged preacher Jim Jones—including roughly 300 infants and children, many of them people of colour—perished after being ordered (or forced) to swallow a cyanide-laced drink in Guyana, South America.
-Many had sought an alternative existence defined by Jones' distinct vision of social justice, but their leader, whose brand was suffering amid myriad accusations of misconduct, was determined not to go out alone.
+In the fall of 1978, more than 900 followers of deranged preacher Jim Jones—including roughly 300 infants and children, many of them people of color—perished after being ordered (or forced) to swallow a cyanide-laced drink in Guyana, South America.
+Many had sought an alternative existence defined by Jones's distinct vision of social justice, but their leader, whose brand was suffering amid myriad accusations of misconduct, was determined not to go out alone.
 That November, US congressman Leo Ryan and a coterie of journalists and family members visited the compound, and some cult members tried to leave with them.

 Jones, perhaps sensing the end was near, unleashed mass death.